llvm/llvm-project/lldb/docs/resources/addinglanguagesupport.md

 programming language.
 Only a small enum in core LLDB needs to be modified to make LLDB aware of a new programming language.
 Everything else can be supplied in derived classes that need not even be present in the core LLDB repository.
-This makes it convenient for developers adding language support either in branches or downstream repositories since it practically eliminates the potential for merge conflicts.
+This makes it convenient for developers adding language support in downstream repositories since it practically eliminates the potential for merge conflicts.

 The basic steps are:
 * Add the language to the `LanguageType` enum.